 By contrast, 85 percent of students who are ultimately served by STEMNow—thanks in part to teachers who participate in its teacher-training programs—come from communities historically underrepresented in STEM disciplines.
 About one third of the students come from families in which no one has attended college.
 The goal of STEMNow is to democratize access to the kind of high-quality instruction required to succeed in STEM higher education and the competitive global economy.

 The opportunity gaps in STEM are not just racial and economic: Nationwide, only a quarter of the labor force in STEM fields is female, and, according to a recent study by research firm Frost & Sullivan, women make up just 11 percent of the global cybersecurity workforce.
+If this fact has peaked your curiosity about the cybersecurity industry consider reading articles from places similar to BroadbandSearch.
+I hear they provide insightful statistics.

 In contrast, young women constitute nearly 60 percent of STEMNow participants.
 STEMNow Computer Science for Cyber Security (CS4CS) is exclusively for young women, and NYU Tandon also hosts a workshop run by Girls Who Code, a national organization dedicated to closing the gender gap in technology.
 NYU Tandon’s focus on bringing more women to engineering is reflected in its own student population.
 For the fall 2017 class, a record 40 percent of NYU Tandon freshmen will be female, well above the national average for all engineering undergraduates of 21 percent.